 More generally, the Recreational designation supports the public's participation in active and passive recreation.
 Both active and passive recreation are forms of physical activity that a person voluntarily undertakes in their leisure time for the purpose of mental and/or physical satisfaction.
 Recreation is often associated with fun and play.
 Active transportation refers to modes of non-motorized transportation that have the intent of the user getting from one place to another in an environmentally friendly manner that benefits the physical and social health of the user.
 While activities that are considered active recreation overlap with those described as active transportation, the concept of active transportation is addressed in other sections of this Plan - examples include walking, running, wheeling, cycling, and inline skating.
-Forms of active transportation can be made accessible to a wide range of age groups and user abilities within the community.
+Forms of active transportation is within the community.